5 minute read

 - Privacy remains a concern.
 Policymakers need to address virtual identity and data privacy to ensure consumer protection and security in the metaverse.

 “What are the rules of the road?”
 Abbott asks.
 “And who's going to set them?”
 Still, he and other advocates remain optimistic.
 As consumer adoption increases, businesses need a metaverse strategy that helps them stay ahead.

 In a centralized metaverse, commerce is limited to one platform.
 A famous example is the purchase of a digital version of a Gucci bag on the Roblox platform.
 It sold for 350,000 Robux, the equivalent of $4,115.
 The owner can't use, sell or trade it outside the platform.
 In other words, Robux have no value in other platforms or the real world.
 Unlike their centralized counterparts, purchases in decentralized metaverses can happen inside or outside the platform.
 For example, at Decentraland's Metaverse Fashion Week 2022, users purchased virtual fashion to clothe their avatars or could trade their digital purchases for real clothing.

 These are just two examples of how commerce happens in the metaverse.
 But no matter how it unfolds, commerce in the metaverse will unite the virtual and physical worlds and open up a world of possibilities for businesses.

 “It may be more useful, and certainly more exciting, to think of the metaverse not as virtual reality but as a new reality itself,” said Jim Kennedy, senior vice president for strategy at The Associated Press.

 Businesses can leverage this emerging opportunity to build relationships with new customers and strengthen existing ones.
-Better understanding what customers want in the metaverse can unlock new opportunities to engage with them like never before.
-Learning buying behaviors and preferences in the metaverse can help you create a strategy that puts customers at the center—and is catered to what they need in today's increasingly digital landscape.
+Understanding what customers want in the metaverse can unlock new opportunities to engage with them like never before.
+Learn about their buying behaviors and payment preferences to build a strong metaverse strategy—with your customer at the center.